-Axiom360HD provides you with professional guidance in choosing digital media to match the listing option of your choice.
+Axiom360HD provides you with professional guidance in choosing the right digital media when listing your home.

 Give us a call, text, or email for additional information!
 We look forward to working with you!

 A Flat Fee MLS Service is essentially a FSBO, but one in which a home seller pays a fee to an MLS listing service in order to get the home marketed in the local MLS.
 In doing so, the home seller is able to cut out the listing agent's side of the commission therefore having to pay only one side of the commission to the buyer's agent for bringing the buyer to the sale.
+However, if the buyer has no agent representation, the seller could save seller side and buyer side commissions.
 The MLS is the primary resource Realtors use to gather information for potential buyers and without listing in the MLS a home seller severely impacts the likelihood a Realtor or buyer will see the home they are selling.
 In addition, sites such as Realtor.com, Zillow and Trulia pull their data directly from local MLS databases further limiting the visibility of a home not listed in the MLS.
-Typically, the upfront fee is for the MLS listing only, however, some MLS listing services offer an "a la carte" menu or upgrade packages for supplementary services.
-If a home seller believes they may need some additional services, it may be more advantageous to consider one of the options below.
+Typically, the upfront fee is for the MLS listing only, however, some MLS listing services offer an "a la carte" menu or upgrade packages for supplementary services which can be extremely valuable in marketing and selling your home.

-*Pricing subject to square footage, location and exterior features of the home on all Axiom360HD FSBO Media Packages.
+*Pricing subject to square footage, location and exterior features of the home.